idleberg/vscode-electron-builder/README.md

 ## Usage

+### Prerequisites

+Before you can build, make sure `electron-builder` is exposed in your PATH [environment variable](http://superuser.com/a/284351/195953). .
+Alternatively, you can specify the path to `electron-builder` in your [user settings](https://code.visualstudio.com/docs/customization/userandworkspace).

+Electron Builder expects your project to include the [`electron`](https://www.npmjs.com/package/electron) module as a `devDependency`.
+Likewise, if you want to work with TOML configurations, you need to install the [`toml`](https://www.npmjs.com/package/toml) module as a `devDependency`.

+### Building

 You can run the *Electron Builder: Build* from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette) or from the title menu when opening a configuration file.
 When no such file has been opened, your workspace will be scanned for eligible configurations.

 Configuration Precedence: